7 Best Renters Insurance Companies in New York of 2023

 - Personal property coverage.

-- Loss of use in case you are unable to stay in your home due to damage or burglary.
+- Loss of use in case you cannot stay home due to damage or burglary.

-Nationwide is rated ninth out of the top rental insurers and has some of the best premiums for renters’ in NYC.
+Nationwide renters insurance is one of the largest rental insurers and has some of the best premiums for renters in NYC.

-Nationwide’s standard policies also include Brand New Belongings coverage, which is like replacement cost coverage.
+Nationwide’s standard policies include Brand New Belongings coverage, like replacement cost coverage.

 If replacing the items costs more than the claim reimbursement, Nationwide will issue another payment to cover the difference.

-Most insurance companies only offer replacement cost coverage as an add-on so this coverage option sets Nationwide out from the pact.
+Most insurance companies only offer replacement cost coverage as an add-on, so this coverage option sets Nationwide out of the pact.